 Faculty practice provides an opportunity for faculty to be engaged in service/practice activities that support the teaching, research and scholarship, and service/practice missions of the UABSON.
 Faculty practice at the UABSON-UAB includes partnerships with communities, organizations, and health care delivery systems.
 Further, faculty may choose to practice in clinical settings, provide expert consultation, and partner with other professional organizations such as education, business, and health care agencies.
 The UABSON Faculty Practice Committee provides oversight in the development, management, implementation, and evaluation of all faculty practice activities.
 The practice sites are extremely diverse, representing the background and preparation of faculty who engage in faculty practice.
-We have faculty practice agreements with the following organizations:

 For more information contact: